 The event is a juried short film competition open to independent Australian filmmakers.

-The short film can be any genre and may be a documentary, live-action, animation or a combination of both.
+The short film can be any genre including, documentary, live-action, animation or a combination of both.
 You can submit your work that features elements of drama, horror, sci-fi, documentary, musical etc.

 Films may be in any language or have no dialogue at all.
 Foreign-language dialogue must have English subtitles.

-The deadline for entries in the 2018 competition must be received by 12 June, 2018.
-Films uploaded after the designated deadlines have no guarantee of being viewed for Official Selection Consideration.
+The deadline for entries in the 2023 competition must be received by 20 June, 2023.
+Films uploaded after the designated deadlines have no guarantee of being viewed for Official Selection consideration.
 If you have any issues with timing please contact firstname.lastname@example.org.

-By signing the entry form, the filmmaker(s) give the Vision Splendid Outback Film Festival permission to use all submitted materials, including but not limited to film stills, descriptions, director’s biography in any and all forms of media for the express purpose of festival promotion and publicity.
-Please note: Vision Splendid Outback Film Festival may petition filmmakers to use clips of one minute or less from Official Selection Films for publicity.
+The filmmaker(s) give Vision Splendid Outback Film Festival permission to use all submitted materials, including but not limited to film stills, descriptions, director’s biography in any and all forms of media for the express purpose of festival promotion and publicity.
+Please note: Vision Splendid Outback Film Festival may petition filmmakers to use clips of one minute or less from Official Selection films for publicity.